Raja Harishchandra: Plot

 King Harishchandra (D. D. Dabke) is shown teaching his son, Rohitashva (Bhalchandra Phalke), how to shoot with a bow and arrow in the presence of Queen Taramati (Anna Salunke).
 His citizens ask him to go on a hunting expedition.
 While on the hunt, Harishchandra hears the cries of some women.
 He reaches a place where the sage Vishvamitra (Gajanan Sane) is performing a yajna to get help from Triguna Shakti (three powers) against their will.
 Harishchandra unwittingly interrupts Vishvamitra in the midst of his yajna by releasing the three powers.
 To appease Vishvamitra's wrath, Harishchandra offers his kingdom.
 Returning to the royal palace, he informs Taramati of the happenings.
-Vishvamitra sends Harishchandra, Taramati, and Rohitashva in exile and asks them to arrange for dakshina.
+Vishvamitra sends Harishchandra, Taramati, and Rohitashva into exile and asks them to arrange for dakshina.
 While in exile, Rohitashva dies and Harishchandra sends Taramati to ask the Dom king for arranging a free cremation.
 While Taramati is on her way to meet the Dom king, Vishvamitra frames her for the murder of the prince of Kashi.
 Taramati faces trial, pleads guilty and is ordered to be beheaded by Harishchandra.
 When he raises his sword to complete his task, a pleased Lord Shiva appears.
 Vishvamitra reveals that he was examining Harishchandra's integrity, returns the crown to him and brings Rohitashva back to life.